olpa/templating-for-api/README.md

 - Copy-paste the openai template to a new directory
 - Modify the templates and update tests

+# Add templating to an application

+There are official libraries for Python, Go, C and C++, plus unofficial third-party bindings: <https://jsonnet.org/ref/bindings.html>.

+This repository `templating-for-api` provides JavaScript and TypeScript bindings to `jsonnet` through WebAssembly compilation.
+There is no `npm` package, you are supposed to copy files into your project: [./jsonnet/dist/](./jsonnet/dist/), [./jsonnet/typescript/jsonnet.ts](./jsonnet/typescript/jsonnet.ts)

 # Contents

 - [./apis/](./apis/)